laurencebarker/Saturn/Update-webserver-setup/README.md

 ## Overview

-The Saturn Update Manager is a web-based GUI designed to manage and execute update scripts (e.g., `update-G2.py`, `update-pihpsdr.py`, and maintenance tools like `log_cleaner.sh`) for the Saturn project on a Raspberry Pi running Bookworm.
+The Saturn Update Manager is a web-based GUI designed to manage and execute update scripts (e.g., `update-G2.py`, `update-pihpsdr.py`, and maintenance tools like `log_cleaner.sh`) for the Saturn project on a Raspberry Pi running Bookworm or Buster.
 The setup is modularized into multiple Bash scripts located in `~/github/Saturn/Update-webserver-setup`, providing a robust and maintainable way to configure a Flask-based web server with Gunicorn and an Apache reverse proxy.
 The system includes password protection, subnet restrictions, enhanced output streaming for script execution, and custom themes for UI personalization.
+For Buster support, specific dependency and startup scripts are used to ensure compatibility with Python 3.7.

 ### Key Features
 - **Web Interface**: Accessible via a browser at `http://<private_ip>/saturn/` with credentials (`admin:password123` by default).
 - **Script Execution**: Runs scripts defined in `config.json` (e.g., `update-G2.py` version 2.4, `update-pihpsdr.py` version 1.7, `log_cleaner.sh`) with configurable flags.
 - **Custom Themes**: Load and apply themes from `themes.json` via a dropdown selector, using CSS variables for dynamic styling (e.g., colors for background, text, buttons).
-- **Modular Setup**: Split into five scripts for easier maintenance:
+- **Modular Setup**: Split into scripts for easier maintenance:
-  - `setup_saturn_webserver.sh` (version 2.67): Main orchestration script.
+  - `setup_saturn_webserver.sh` (version 2.67): Main orchestration script, detects OS and calls Buster-specific scripts if needed.
-  - `install_deps.sh` (version 1.0): Installs dependencies.
+  - `install_deps.sh` (version 1.0): Installs dependencies for Bookworm.
+  - `install_deps_buster.sh` (version 1.0): Installs Buster-compatible dependencies (e.g., Flask 2.2.5, ansi2html 1.9.2, psutil 5.9.8).
   - `configure_apache.sh` (version 1.0): Configures Apache proxy.
   - `create_files.sh` (version 1.5): Creates `index.html`, `saturn_update_manager.py`, `themes.json`, and desktop shortcut; backs up existing `config.json`.
-  - `start_server.sh` (version 1.6): Starts and verifies Flask server.
+  - `start_server.sh` (version 1.6): Starts and verifies Flask server for Bookworm.
+  - `start_server_buster.sh` (version 1.6): Starts and verifies Flask server for Buster, with adjusted version checks.
 - **Error Handling**: Fixes `tput` errors in update scripts by setting `TERM=dumb` for non-interactive environments, ensuring banners display correctly.
 - **Security**: Enforces Apache authentication and subnet restrictions.
 - **Forced Logoff**: The "Exit" button terminates the server and prompts re-authentication.